 In the healthcare industry, patient data is considered sensitive and, as such, is subject to certain privacy and security requirements to ensure it remains confidential.
-Some employers may find themselves handling this protected health information (PHI) and could be required under federal law to handle that data in a specific way.
-It is important for all employers to understand the federal law known as HIPAA and how it applies (or doesn't apply) to them.
+Some employers may find themselves handling this protected health information (PHI) and could be required under federal law to manage that data in a specific way.
+All employers need to understand the federal law known as HIPAA and how it applies (or doesn’t apply) to them.

 What is HIPAA?

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that establishes privacy standards by which healthcare organizations are required to protect sensitive patient information.
-Since it was signed in 1996, HIPAA has been updated periodically to evolve alongside technology, adapting to include cybersecurity standards required of all "covered entities" and their business associates.
+Since its signing in 1996, HIPAA has been updated periodically to evolve alongside technology and has adapted to include cybersecurity standards required of all “covered entities” and their business associates.

 What is the HIPAA Privacy Rule?